mattia6690/MonalisR/README.md

 ### DB01: The MONALISA Database

-The MONALISA (**MON**itoring key environmental parameters in the **AL**pine environment **I**nvolving **S**cience, technology and **A**pplication) project's main goal is the development of multi-scale monitoring approaches for key environmental parameters and production processes using innovative monitoring technologies and non-destructive methods in the application field of agriculture. <br>
+The [MONALISA project](http://monalisasos.eurac.edu/sos/index) (**MON**itoring key environmental parameters in the **AL**pine environment **I**nvolving **S**cience, technology and **A**pplication) aims at the development of multi-scale monitoring approaches for key environmental parameters and production processes using innovative monitoring technologies and non-destructive methods in the application field of agriculture. <br>
-Within this project a database has been created to store and distribute the wide variety of environmental parameters collected.
+Within this project the [MONALISA Database](http://monalisasos.eurac.edu/sos/static/client/helgoland/index.html#/map) has been created to store and distribute the wide variety of environmental parameters collected.
 Mainly based on Postgres, the Database works with OGC standardized format and it is distributed based on 52noths SOS impementation.<br>

 ### DB02: Meteorological Data